 The money we raise helps us support young people across the country.
 Here are just a few examples of young people sharing their experience of working with us.

-Abby Irwin, a young carer, sang the theme song for the 2012 Young Carers Festival, an annual event we organise in Hampshire for the thousands of young carers across the country.
+Abby Irwin, a singer and young carer, sang the theme song for one of our Young Carers Festivals, an annual event we organise in Hampshire for the thousands of young carers across the country.